bigscience-workshop/petals/README.md

 💬 See [FAQ](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues or feedback, ping us in [our Discord](https://discord.gg/D9MwApKgWa)!

 🏆 If you host 10+ blocks, we can show your name or link on the [swarm monitor](https://health.petals.dev) as a way to say thanks!
 You can specify them with `--public_name YOUR_NAME`.
+We will show them once your server loads all blocks.

 ### Check out tutorials, examples, and more